 - If you have ever wanted to experiment with metallic foil on your craft projects, this is a great way to do just that.

 - If you have been frustrated by other foiling methods, I think you will be pleasantly surprised by this one.
-I have tried several methods over the years both with my Cricut and without.
-I must say that this one is easy and has great results.
+I have tried several methods over the years, both with and without my Cricut.
+I must say that this one is easy and has excellent results.

 - If you have never heard of foiling until just now and you are intrigued, there is no better time to start!